edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-03-31-best-practices-for-training-remote-employees.md

 However, it’s not all about screenshots.
 Make sure whatever technology you employ offers plenty of opportunity for employees to see each other’s faces.
 Whether your remote work situation is temporary or long-term, some face time makes everyone feel more connected.

-{% asset 'blog/2020-03-31-best-practices-for-training-remote-employees02.jpg'
-  alt='Some face time makes everyone feel more connected' magick:resize='670' %}
+{% picture blog blog/2020-03-31-best-practices-for-training-remote-employees02.jpg --alt Some face time makes everyone feel more connected %}

 ## 4. Create training that's on-demand